Muu-/Unity3D-2D-Tools/Assets/2DTools/Readme.txt

 Q: Does it support pixel perfect sprites?
 A: It should.
 Set your scene camera to Orthographic mode, then its size to vertical resolution / 2 (eg. if running 640x480, size should be 240).
 --------------Changelog------------------------
+Versione 0.02
+	-Added animation autoplay feature.
+	-Edited Loop example to show an example of this new feature.
+	-Renamed a bunch of function to uppercase
+	-Renamed ExamplesScript to SetAnimationExample

 Version 0.01a
 	-Added a static image example
 	-README: Added instruction on how to create quad sprites